-Council also records community requests for tree pruning and these can be tracked to determine trends as well as performance.
+Council also records community requests for tree pruning and these are tracked to determine trends as well as performance.

-Any tree identified as non- compliant is recorded and the work reissued to the contractor to rectify within 15 working days, where practicable.
-Council through its audit system calculates the monthly KPI which relates to the percentage of non- compliant works.
-As part of the monthly audit, vegetation within the clearance space is also assessed.
-For internal audits a 90% minimum compliance benchmark is in place.
 The Contractor provides a report at monthly meetings to Council detailing progress with the inspection and pruning program.
 Any urgent requests received from the Distribution Business are responded to within 15 working days.
 The Contractor is audited monthly for OH&S to ensure compliance.
 Items such as safe work procedures, equipment, worksite traffic management and qualifications are assessed.